rubenhortas/rubenhortas.github.io/_drafts/eternalloop.md

 >Can you find a way out of this loop?

 If we extract the Eternal Loop.zip file we found the 37366.zip file.
 37366.zip file is password protected and contains the 5900.zip file...
 We don't know the 37366.zip password...
 We'll try with 5900...
 It works!

-Ok, the challenge now is unzip the files recursively until we get the last file.
-We can do this by hand, but, spoiler alert: There will be  501 zips!
+Ok, the challenge now is unzip the files until we get the last file.
+We can do this by hand, but, **spoiler alert**: There will be 501 zips!
 To do this I did a self-explained python script that you can see here: [EternalLoop.py]()

 Once we have the last file, surprise, is password protected.